csm10495/SOTA/sota_spec.md

 A acknowledgement byte sent by the [Slave](#slave) to the [Master](#master) to notify that the sending of the command thus far has not resulted in an error.
 This code is designated by the [Command Acknowledgements Table](#command-acknowledgements-table).
 Some acknowledgement bytes may directly correspond with a required action taken by the [Master](#master).

 #### Buffer
 Often used to designate the hard-coded transfer size of 128 bytes until a [Command Acknowledgement](#command-acknowledgement) shall be sent by the [Slave](#slave) to the [Master](#master).
 The final two bytes of the Buffer is always a checksum of the entirety of preceeding 126 bytes.
-The only transfer that does not need to be a 128 byte buffer is the [Command Acknowledgement](#command-acknowledgement).
+The only transfers that do not need to consist of 128 byte buffers are that of the [Command Acknowledgement](#command-acknowledgement).

 #### Command
 Set of bytes sent to a [Slave](#slave) with the expectation of a particular response taken by that [Slave](#slave).